lkopacz/a11y-with-lindsey/src/pages/accessible-styled-checkboxes/index.md

 ![Psuedo](./teal-checkbox.png)

+## Add your custom checkmark

+This is actually optional.
+If you want to do a checkmark unicode to the `::before` element's content, you can very well do that.
+But I want to get a little fancy.
 Now, we want to make sure that there is an actual checkmark insite of our custom element.
 I've done this by adding an `::after` psuedo-element.
 What we are doing here is creating basically a right angle with two borders and rotating it.

 ```
 input[type="checkbox"]:checked + label::after {